-The historic Old Melbourne Observatory is located in the Royal Botanic Gardens Melbourne, and the Lunar Tours programme offers a glance at the movements of moons, while The Parade of Planets introduces budding new astronomers to their new best friend, Jupiter, who is well placed to be seen throughout summer.
-Tours run from 9-10pm with experienced guides from the Astronomical Society of Victoria (ASV), loveable and enthusiastic devotees to the universe who are eager to share their knowledge.
+The historic Old Melbourne Observatory is located in the Royal Botanic Gardens Victoria, and the Starry Southern Skies program offers a glance at the movements of the moon, the stars and distant planets.
+These night time astronomical tours see the roof of the Melbourne Observatory rotate and open up to the Australian night sky.
+Tours run from 8-9.30pm with experienced guides from the Astronomical Society of Victoria (ASV), loveable and enthusiastic devotees to the universe who are eager to share their knowledge.
 Booking essential on 03 9252 2429.

 If what you want is to just sit back and take in as much of the night sky as possible, then the Dandenong Lookout is where you want to be.
 Located on the uppermost reach of the Dandenong Ranges, the lookout displays all of Melbourne below and the night sky above, stretching over you like a big twinkly umbrella.
 During the day the coast is visible all the way to Mornington Peninsula, making it the perfect place to watch the sun go down and keep an eye out for the first curious planets and stars come out.

 How much: $6 per car or $10 for a minibus or coach

 Australia's first digital planetarium is at Scienceworks in Spotswood.
 The theatre seats 160 and produces shows for all ages, seven days a week.
 For summer, the planetarium is there to show you the planet of the season, Jupiter, the brightest star in the summer sky, the world of black holes, the problematic nature of Pluto, and the night sky of the Boorong people.

 How much: $0-$6 (on top of general entry fee)